tmobile/magentaA11y/_checklist-native/link.md

 ### **Developer Notes**

-- Clickable text that navigates the user outside of the app to a web page. (ex: opens an web browser)
+- Clickable link that navigates the user outside of the app to a web page. (ex: opens a web browser)
 - When accessing an in-line link that is inside a paragraph with a screen reader, the focus should be around the paragraph container.
 - To activate a link, screen reader users must double tap both inline links and links outside of paragraphs.
 - There should only be a single inline link inside of a paragraph.
 Screen readers can only access the first link in the paragraph.